DIOCESE: Lichfield. HUNDRED: Hemlingford. UNION: Nuneaton

 Article on Chilvers Coton Workhouse, July 1955, 1 sheet.

 Newdigate a vast collection of manuscripts, pedigrees, M.Iís, estate papers etc. 17th-20th centuries.
+The following items appear in this collection:

 List of Poor 1803.